Fahani/webrobocomp.github.io/page7.md

 So the challenge that we have to complete is to create an agent that uses our three inverse kinematics components in order to reach a goal: that the robot take a cup.
 This component is called `graspingAgent` and is currently being developed by the laboratory.
 I would like to delve into its operation, but we still needs to implement many things and GSoC is coming to an end :(

-Itís a shame to have to say goodbye with the work so close to being finished.
-But it doesnít matters, the next year the robot will be serving coffee to Robolab guys XD.
+It‚Äôs a shame to have to say goodbye with the work so close to being finished.
+But it doesn‚Äôt matters, the next year the robot will be serving coffee to Robolab guys XD.

 Bye!